Why should you take special care of WooCommerce order emails?

 When customizing email templates, make sure to follow the checklist above.

 While WooCommerce email settings already provide you with basic insertion of those order details, have you ever felt like something’s missing?
-Something like the product image, cross-sale items, or your social media profiles?
+Something like the ordered product image, cross-sale items, or your social media profiles?

-You can spice up the default templates to turn them into good-looking emails that set your site apart from the regular WooCommerce stores.
+You can spice up the default templates to turn them into good-looking emails that set your site apart from other regular WooCommerce stores.
 And that is what we’re going to discuss in the next section.

 WooCommerce Email Template Customization